german-gonzalez/networkingworkshop/Lab3Instructions.md

 ## Preparing the environment

+> [!TIP]
-As long as lab 2 is working successfully for you, then there is no preparation for lab 3
+> As long as lab 2 is working successfully for you, then there is no preparation for lab 3

 ## Moving to a hub and spoke architecture